-All good stuff in a speech of this type.
+Thus, all good stuff in a speech of this type.
 But it was the words in her speech that caught our attention.

 The first indicator was the sentence length.
-The speech featured many lengthy sentences with an average sentence length of some 15 words or so.
+The Spelman speech featured many lengthy sentences with an average sentence length of some 15 words or so.
 That’s above average for many speeches and certainly above average for a modern political speech.

 Her choice of words suggested a broad continuity of policy between this Coalition government and the previous Labour government.
 Her words could have come from any speech written for David Miliband or other Environment Ministers before 2010.
 Did the Coalition bring in their own speechwriters?
 Perhaps not.

-There was more than a sense of this with the opening lines of the speech:
+However, there was more than a sense of this with the opening lines of the speech:

 In four months’ time, the world will meet to plot the path to sustainable development and green economic growth at Rio +20.

-With this dramatic opening, the stakes are clearly high.
+So with this dramatic opening, the stakes are clearly high.

-Her speech then followed with a string of new-age, new-economy jargon including:
+The Spelman speech then followed with a string of new-age, new-economy jargon including: